ECAutomationProjectsAI/4DGS_VibeCoded/README.md

 Notes:
 - Step 2 intentionally uses only the first mapped frame to avoid SfM failure on dynamic content.
 - transforms.json produced in Step 2 references frames_mapped/* and reuses the calibrated per-camera poses for all frames.
-- The legacy unified preprocessor (tools/preprocess.py) remains, but the new three-step scripts are recommended and more robust for multi-view dynamic videos.

 ## Key Techniques